ronchen210402/eBPF_project/README.md

 ```console
 $ sudo ./bpfKillExecve
 ```
 3. Try to do anything in another terminal.
-You will see any process who is trying to use `execve syscall` will be killed.
+You will see any process who is trying to use `execve syscall` be killed.
 ```console
 $ ls
 Killed